18 Retirement Money Mistakes People Still Make (And How You Can Avoid Them)

 Without proper estate planning, your loved ones could face legal complications, unnecessary taxes, and delays.
 A will, trust, and updated beneficiary designations ensure your wishes are honored.

-Leaving this undone can create lasting stress and financial harm for those you care about most.
+Leaving this undone is one of the biggest retirement planning mistakes and can create lasting stress for the people you care about most.

 Underestimating Longevity: The Retirement Risk That Can Leave You Penniless